FelixPigeon1/TimeKeeper/README.md

 #### 4.2.1 Calendar Details

-The user has acess to a calander that when clicking on any day shows the reminders for that day and no others.
+The user has access to a calendar that when clicking on any day shows the reminders for that day and no others.
 <p align="center">
   <img src=https://github.com/FelixPigeon1/TimeKeeper/assets/149452963/e35cc68e-03b0-4743-a0f7-fb1641fa3813
 >